Title

 BSP Memorandum No. M-2011-059 is a temporary measure allowing banks to accept Official Receipts and supporting documents from the Land Registration Authority as acceptable evidence of registration/cancellation of mortgage instruments, until the completion of the LRA's computerization project.

-The Official Receipt (OR) and the supporting Assessment Form and Payment Order (AFPO) issued by the Land Registration Authority that bear the same EPEB entry/reference number are considered acceptable and sufficient documentation.
+Official Receipt (OR) and supporting Assessment Form and Payment Order (AFPO) issued by the Land Registration Authority (LRA).

-Mortgage loans supported by original copies of OR and AFPO bearing the same EPEB Entry/Ref.
-No. shall be considered free from technical defects or documentation deficiencies and compliant with the registration requirements of the registry of deeds.
+They are considered free of technical defects or documentation deficiencies and are considered compliance with registration requirements of the registry of deeds.

-The acceptance remains effective until the Land Registration Authority completes its computerization project, after which a subsequent advisory will be issued.
+No. It is explicitly a temporary measure until the LRA completes its computerization project, after which a subsequent advisory is to be issued.

 Analyze Cases Smarter, Faster